Analog (TV series)

-Analog was a Canadian business information television series which aired on CBC Television from 1971 to 1972.
+Analog is a Canadian business information television series which aired on CBC Television from 1971 to 1972.

 Premise

 This series concerned business and economic matters such as stock markets, presented for a general audience.
 Gordon Jones was its host.

 Scheduling

 The series aired on Sundays at 1:00 p.m.
 (Eastern) on a 15-minute time slot from its debut (11 October 1970) until 27 June 1971.
 From 26 September 1971, it aired as a half-hour series until the final programme aired 25 June 1972.